How will the school let me know if they have any concerns about my child's learning?

 The progress of pupils is tracked four times per year.
 One reason for this is to identify children who are not making the expected progress.
 The Assistant Head for the Key Stage meets with each class teacher to discuss all pupils and the progress they have made.
 Children who may need extra support are identified.

-There is a weekly panel meeting, on each site, where staff involved in SEN and pupil welfare meet to monitor and discuss:
+There is a weekly panel meeting, on each site, where staff involved in SEND and pupil welfare meet to monitor and discuss:

 If your child is part of an intervention group you will be notified and given an opportunity to discuss progress with the intervention teacher.